icemac/icemac.callonchange/README.txt

   no automatic tests.

 * sniffer_: "An automatic test runner.
 Supports nose out of the box."
-  Supports Linux, Windows and Mac OS X. But in current version (0.1.3) Windows and Mac OS X are untested.
+  Supports Linux, Windows and Mac OS X. But in current version (0.1.5) Windows is untested.
 Current version has no automatic tests.

 * autonose_: "continuous test tracker / runner for nosetests" Seems to focus on nose tests.
 Version 0.1.4 only acts on changes of python